giamba95/SaplingSimilarity/README.md

 This repository contains the implementation for our paper:
 > Sapling Similarity Collaborative Filtering: a memory-based approach with high recommendation quality https://arxiv.org/abs/2210.07039

-where introduce Sapling Similarity and SSCF.
+where we introduce Sapling Similarity and SSCF.

 # Python version and libraries
 The python and library versions used to test this code are: